pnsn/machine_learning_pnsn_data_set/README.md

 <img src="https://github.com/pnsn/machine_learning_pnsn_data_set/blob/main/figures/deleted_subnet_trigger_and_surface_event.jpg" width=1200 alt="Deleted subnet trigge and surface event examples" />

-Note: There are plenty of other exotic sources not picked like the plentiful shots/kabooms from the Yakima Training Center like this deleted subnet trigger from Oct (18?)
-2019 which would result in only one file (of the stations shown)- UW.MDW; the other stations are short period EHZ.
+Note: There are plenty of other exotic sources not identified/included like the plentiful shots/kabooms from the Yakima Training Center as shown in this record secton of a deleted subnet trigger from Oct (18?)
+2019.
+This resulted in only one file (of the stations shown) and one source- the first pop at UW.MDW; the other stations are short period EHZ.
 These pops have sonic moveouts.

 <img src="https://github.com/pnsn/machine_learning_pnsn_data_set/blob/main/figures/Yakima_Training_Center_Oct18_2019.jpg" width=700 alt="Yakima Training Center shots" />